 See if You Can Use Experience Towards Your Degree

-For lower level degrees like a BSN, you might be able to use your experience as credits towards your degree.
+For lower level degrees like a BSN, you might be able to use your experience as credits towards your degree or pursue BSN-specific advancement programs like this online bsn to dnp program.
 You will still have to study and achieve the majority of credits through their program, but this way, you won’t have to relearn things you are already very familiar with.

 Ensure It is 100% Online and Flexible